 On a cold morning, sitting around a warm campfire, the SATB group talked informally about their recent experiences,brainstorming new inputs for the next main meeting in Marseille, as well as solving logistical and financial issues before the return to Berlin, and eventually flights, cars and buses back to UK and France for our SATB guests.

-The general atmosphere and communication amongst the participants, together with the warm public reaction was very encouraging and a positive start for the partnership.
-Special thanks fro the advice and help to Julia Kapelle who is developing learning software Trickmisch to help refugees and migrants, and, in the run up to our SATB first meeting, invited Czentrifuga team member Stine and myself to a women refugees printing workshop https://hausderstatistik.org/unser-modellprojekt-die-zusammenkunft-in-der-stresemannstr-95 Also thanks to Claud from aquarium for her thoughtfull insights into our new project and help with orientation amongst the various migrant/refugee support groups in Berlin as well as the good day out promoting SATB at the Berlin anti descrimination rally in September !
+Unlike the TNH and lÈmbobineuse staff who have long and ongoing experiences with working with migrant women and migrant LGBTQ+ migrants, this is a relatively new field of inquiry for Unter Druck/Czentrifuga which is necessitated by the recent phenomena of ca. 1.5 million recent refugees in Germany, not to forget the rising migrational flow from East Europe.
+We were fortunate to team up with Julia Kapelle who is developing learning software Trickmisch in order to help refugees and migrants, and, in the run up to our SATB first meeting, invited Czentrifuga to a women refugees printing workshop https://hausderstatistik.org/unser-modellprojekt-die-zusammenkunft-in-der-stresemannstr-95 Also thanks to Aquarium director Claud, for her thoughtfull insights into our new project and help with orientation amongst the various migrant/refugee support groups in Berlin as well as the good day out promoting SATB at the Berlin anti descrimination rally in September !

 Focus on next meeting in Marseille.